z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/am9511/readme.md

 `zcc +rc2014 -subtype=cpm -DPRINTF -SO3 --max-allocs-per-node400000 n-body.c -o n-body --am9511 -m -pragma-include:zpragma.inc -create-app`

 To compare to the standardised results (Z80 @ 4MHz), the times must be multiplied by 1.8432.
-And they agree to the z88dk-ticks results within a few percentage points.

 #### mandelbrot